Planar 3D Technology

 The mirror has the following properties:

-An anti-reflective coating is deposited on the side opposite the transflective thin films to minimize secondary image reflection.
+An anti-reflective coating is deposited on the side opposite the mirror film to minimize secondary image reflection.
 There is a fine mechanical adjustment for the mirror angle between the two displays.

-The left eye and right eye images are sent to their respective AMLCDs independently from an off-the-shelf dual-output graphics card.
-Presenting the stereo pair of images is accomplished using a software application that supports stereo viewing.
-This software is typically written to be compatible with either OpenGL or DirectX standards.
+The Left eye and Right eye images are sent to their respective AMLCDs independently and without any special treatment (with the exception of accommodating for the fact that the upper monitor is seen in a mirror – this will be discussed below).
+Presenting the stereo pair of images is accomplished using a software application predisposed to accommodate dual monitor stereo viewing.
+This software is typically written to be compatible with either OpenGL 6 or DirectX 7.
 It requires no additional modification for use with the StereoMirror™ monitor design.
 Any software application that uses the OpenGL quad-buffered stereo features is compatible with the StereoMirror™.
 Quad buffered stereo is a feature of the OpenGL 3D graphics library that allows an application to define two separate Right/Left eye viewpoints instead of the normal single monoscopic viewpoint.
 The two viewpoints are defined to give the correct parallax separation for the proper stereo effect.
 Once the two viewpoints have been defined the 3D scene is rendered identically for each of the two viewpoints.
 Many commercial 3D applications already have stereo viewing modes using the OpenGL stereo features.

-Since the upper display in the monitor is seen in reflection there is a need to mirror the image on that data path.
-This is accomplished in a number of ways:
+Since the upper display in the monitor is seen in reflection there is a need to perform a mirror-flip operation on that data path.
+This can be accomplished in a number of ways:

-• An auxiliary signal processing board in the data path to the upper monitor (PCI mirror card or DVI Inverter Box)
+- An auxiliary signal processing board in the data path to the upper monitor

 Request a Quote or Ask a Question